vjkumran/platform-api/README.md

 ------------------

-Drop us an email at api@resy.com and provide us with the name of your application a technical contact email address and we'll create your application and get you started.
+Drop us an email at api@resy.com and provide us with the name of your application and a technical contact email address and we'll create your application and get you started.

 Authorization